antimof/UxPlay/README.txt

 Linux kernel (it is available in Raspberry Pi OS, Ubuntu and Manjaro).

--   **If this kernel module is not available in your Raspberry Pi operating system, or if GStreamer \< 1.22 is not patched, use options `-avdec -vsync` for software h264-decoding.**
+-   **If this kernel module is not available in your Raspberry Pi operating system, or if GStreamer \< 1.22 is not patched, use option `-avdec` for software h264-decoding.**

 Sometimes "autovideosink" may select the OpenGL renderer "glimagesink" which may not work correctly on your system.
 Try the options "-vs